-Source: Malawi Government, Economic Report (various Issues)
+Source: Government of Malawi (various years): Economic Report

 As Figure 3.1 above demonstrates, inflation in Malawi has been caused by high money supply (largely as a result of excessive Government borrowing) and the cost-push effects arising from movements in the nominal exchange rate.
 Inflation is a regressive and arbitrary tax, which places a heavy burden on the poor who have no other means of countering the associated adverse effects such as interest bearing accounts.
 In particular, high inflation is damaging to disposable incomes as it erodes purchasing power.